 ► We’re not sure you’ll get 138mpg

-BMW expects a quarter of all 3-series buyers to opt for the new 330e plug-in hybrid.
-But will they choose it for tax purposes or because it’s a genuinely exciting addition to the range?
-With a new XtraBoost feature that ramps the combined power output up to 289bhp for short periods and 50% greater electric-only driving range, it ought to be the latter…
+BMW might be expecting a quarter of all 3-series buyers to opt for the new 330e plug-in hybrid, but will they simply choose it for tax purposes, or because it’s a genuinely exciting addition to the range?
+Well, there are two new reasons why it out to be the latter: There's a new XtraBoost feature that ramps the combined power output up to 289bhp for short periods, plus, the electric-only driving range has increased by 50%…

 288hp, eh?
 How’s it make the power?

 By combining the same 2.0-litre, four-cylinder turbo petrol engine you’ll find in the regular 320i with an electric motor that’s neatly integrated into the eight-speed Steptronic automatic gearbox.

 Best hybrid cars: a CAR guide